kumu/weavr-docs/guides/cant-signin.md

-# Why can I not sign in?
+# Why can I not sign into Weavr?

 After opening the Weavr app, you'll be prompted to enter your email address.
 An email will be sent that includes a sign-in link.
 Clicking the sign-in link will complete the sign-in process and give you access to the community.